Morgoth01/my-news-feeder/README.md

 2. Choose an interval from the dropdown: 5, 10, 15, 20, 30, 45, or 60 minutes.
 3. Click Save Feed Settings to start the timer.

+### Max articles per feed
+You can set the max articles per feed to control how many posts show up.
+This lets you decide how many latest articles you want to see in your feed at once.

 ### Toggle Dark Mode & Always-On Content
 * Dark Mode respects each website’s native theme via the integrated browser.
 * Show Content Always-On keeps the browser visible and reloads pages on each article selection.